seonman/HarmanDeveloperDocs/docs/_build/html/_sources/Android/programming-guide.txt

 .. code-block:: java

-	hAudioControl.setDeviceGroupName(deviceId, "ÄùLiving Room");
+	hAudioControl.setDeviceGroupName(deviceId, "Living Room");

 Note that if you change the group name of a speaker, then the list of speakers of the group automatically changes.

 Remove a speaker from a group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use removeDeviceFromGroup() to remove the speaker from the belonged group.
-After being removed from a group, the name of group of the speaker is set to "Äúharman", which is a default group name implying that the speaker does not belong to any group.
+After being removed from a group, the name of group of the speaker is set to "harman", which is a default group name implying that the speaker does not belong to any group.

 void removeDeviceFromGroup(long groupId, long deviceId);